 Personal accounts have an option to set the account to also use the email address as the username, or not, as required.
 You can't change the username.

 Information about the account holder such as their name and email address.

 Custom schema attributes such as job role or eligibility information, if you use them, appear on this tab.

 Groups can be allocated by clicking on the button at the top of the page.
 If you have many groups you can use the search box to narrow the list as you type, and if you type a group name that does not yet exist, you will have the option create it.

 A list of available permission sets will be here.
 Tick or untick as required.

 Shows information from the activity stream about that account's activity up to and including the selected date.
 The show more button will load up earlier items.

-Personal and Access accounts have two buttons - the one with the bin is the delete button and the 'Actions' button can be used for operations such as moving the account to another organisation or generating an activation code.
+Personal and Access accounts have two buttons - the one with the bin is the delete button and the 'Actions' button can be used for operations such as moving the account to another organisation.